Neural Network Matrix Product Operator: A Multi-Dimensionally Integrable Machine Learning Potential: Conclusions

-We have introduced the neural network matrix product operator (NN-MPO), which can be trained with energy and force at randomly sampled points and is compatible with multi-dimensional integral.
-We have successfully applied a six-dimensional system to demonstrate that the NN-MPO can predict DFT energies with MAE of 3.03 \kayser, where the energies reach up to 17,000 \kayser, using only 625 training data points.
-In addition, we have introduced the coordinator $U$ as a trainable parameter, orthogonal linear transformation matrix from the input mass-weighted coordinates $\mathbf{x}$, which would yield a suitable coordinate for quantum mechanics calculations because the kinetic energy operator is kept the simple form and the latent coordinate leads to a lower-rank representation.
-Using trained NN-MPO, we performed the phonon DMRG calculation and MAE of the vibrational excited levels between NN-MPO and exact MPO, reaching a spectroscopic accuracy of 0.318 \kayser.
-However, several challenges remain.
-For instance, the symmetry of the molecule should be considered, which not only enhances the sampling efficiency but also avoids unphysical predictions such as lifted degeneracy of the energy levels.
-The proper coordinate can introduce translational and rotational invariance, although sophisticated internal coordinates, such as poly-spherical coordinates, tend to complicate the kinetic energy operator.
-The adoption of the permutational invariance is not straightforward.
-The permutationally invariant polynomial (PIP) \cite{braams2009bowman,jiang2013guo,jiang2016guo,koner2020meuwly} may give us a hint on how to address this issue.
-The quantum number conservation approach, which is used for electronic MPS wavefunction, may enhance the capability of the NN-MPO.
-Furthermore, the scalability involving the number of parameters, training data points, and optimization convergence has not yet been explored.
-Ideally, NN-MPO can express PES with a scalable number of parameters if the system involves short-range interactions, such as hydrogen bonds or Van der Waals interactions, or exhibits a one-dimensional structure, like polyenes.
-The CG method is a robust approach to solving quadratic optimization problems; however, it becomes challenging when the number of data points $|\mathcal{D}|$ is enormous, particularly as the system size increases. $Novikov\;et\;al$ have proposed a different optimization scheme for TT \cite{novikov2017oseledets} facilitated by the Riemannian optimization, which is oriented to mini-batch optimization.
 The NN-MPO can be applied not only to MPS wavefunctions but also to a linear combination of state vectors and mean-field wavefunctions.
 In contrast, the SOP is typically employed for a wide range of tensor networks, including tree tensor networks like the multi-layer MCTDH \cite{wang2003thoss}.
 Despite these issues, our method offers a promising alternative for quantum many-body simulations.
 It bridges the gap between traditional SOP representations and modern machine learning techniques and allows us to approach the Born-Oppenheimer approximation limit accurately.
 Moreover, multi-dimensional integrals arise in various contexts, such as evaluating expectation values, variational optimization, marginalizing degrees of freedom, and calculating free energy using configuration integrals.
 By harnessing the capabilities of the NN-MPO for these applications, we can position it as a versatile instrument not only within quantum mechanics but across a broader spectrum of scientific disciplines.